PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-10 04:28:25
+Last updated: 2024-04-10 04:30:11
-Random Quote: Just because I don't have fear, doesn't make me irrational. - Kinsey Locke
+Random Quote: Missy Cooper: I don't want to die, I've only kissed one boy so far. - Missy Cooper